lESSON LEARNED

 VBL Project

-This is my North Face pen project.
-While the VBL replication felt accurate.
-The execution of said was furthest from polished.
+This is my "final" attempt at designing a north face pen.
+While the VBL replication felt accurate, the execution of said was furthest from polished.
 The paint wasn't even/ precise, I didn't let it set in time, and the tolerances of the fit pieces weren't accurate.
 The photography here was also not admirable.

 02